yegor256/takes/README.md

 [Front](src/main/java/org/takes/http/Front.java) interface.
 It encapsulates server's [back-end](src/main/java/org/takes/http/Back.java) and is used to start an instance, which will accept requests and return results.
-`FtBasic`, which is a basic front, implements that interface - you've seen its usage in the above mentioned example.
+`FtBasic`, which is a basic front, implements that interface - you have seen its usage in the above-mentioned example.

 There are other useful implementations of this interface: